Ghipag/DesEx_Toolset/README.md

 ## Components
 The toolset contains a template project, including a profile of stereotypes for parameter variability modelling, workflow diagrams for executing design space explorations and MATLAB based interface for co-simulation in STK.

+## Documentation
+Documentation reference may be found in the docs folder, in html format.
+Simply open these files with your browser to view the documentation